daksh2k/zippyshare-dl/README.md

 # Zippyshare downloader and Links opener
 Python script to automatically download from Zippyshare using [Selenium package](https://www.selenium.dev/) and [Idm](https://www.internetdownloadmanager.com/).\
+Download [IDM](https://www.internetdownloadmanager.com/download.html) from here for more smoothness.
+The links should be in a text file.
+The **file can contain links in any way,**but only one link per line.\
+The script can skip invalid or empty lines to move to the next line until EOF is reached.
 If not a Zippyshare link then all the links will be opened in new tabs to download the file manually.

-To run create a virtual environment and install dependencies from requirements.txt.
+## To run create a virtual environment and install dependencies from requirements.txt.
 ```
 pip install venv
 py -m venv "Your name of the environment"